16. Opticians & Ophthalmic Treatment in France

 An optician should provide you with a written estimate of the cost, and you would be well advised to seek two or three estimates before making a final decision.

-As a result, the price you will pay from a French optician can easily amount to several hundred euros, where the same pair of lens and frames might cost you half as much over the Internet.
+As a result, the price you will pay to a French optician can easily amount to several hundred euros, whereas the same pair of lenses and frames might cost you half as much on-line.

-Many expats either buy their glasses in their home country, or over the internet, via an English language site, although there are some French speaking sites operating outside of the country.
+Many expats either buy their glasses in their home country, or on-line, via an English language site, although there are some French language speaking sites operating outside of France.

-These sites include Confortvisuel, Directoptic, Easy-verres, Happyview, and Mavue-online.
+These include Confortvisuel, Directoptic, Easy-verres, Happyview, and Mavue-online.

-Clearly, you do not get the professional advice and fitting service you might expect from an optician, and it is difficult to judged the quality of the frames and lenses, but that is a choice you need to make.
+Clearly, you do not get the professional advice and fitting service you might expect from an optician, and it is difficult to judge the quality of the frames and lenses, but that is a choice you need to make.